Towing & Carrying

 Exceeding vehicle weight limits can compromise control, affecting braking distance and stability, especially in emergency situations.
 Plus, it puts undue stress on critical components like tyres and suspension.

-Don't sacrifice performance!
+Don't sacrifice performance.
 Overloading your vehicle puts excessive stress on the engine & transmission.
 This can lead to decreased fuel efficiency and accelerates wear and tear, shortening the lifespan of these critical components.

 The weight of the vehicle as it's ready to drive, with a full tank of fuel and all essential fluids, but without any passengers, cargo, or any accessory or other aftermarket additions.